 Digital activities generate 2.5 quintillion bytes of data every day.
-As consumers and businesses alike become more reliant on modern technology, information becomes more complex and diverse.
-Even small companies have terabytes of data at their disposal, generated by enterprise resource planning (ERP) systems, customer relationship management (CRM) software, social media, and other online activities.
-In short, it’s a staggering number of ones and zeros that no human mind will ever comprehend.
+As consumers and businesses alike become more reliant on technology, information becomes more complex and diverse.
+Even small companies have terabytes of data at their disposal, generated by Enterprise Resource Planning (ERP) systems, Customer Relationship Management (CRM) software, social media, and other online resources.
+In short, it’s a staggering number of ones and zeros that most human minds cannot comprehend.

-One of the biggest challenges facing modern businesses in big cities like Chicago is translating data -- coming from servers, smart-grid connected devices, and everything in between -- into actionable insights that improve the effectiveness of their marketing strategies, customer service, and operational efficiency.
+One of the biggest challenges facing businesses today is translating data – data that comes from servers, smart-grid connected devices, and everything in between – into actionable insights that improve the effectiveness of their marketing strategies, customer service, and operational efficiency.

-Those that fail to tap into this incredibly valuable digital commodity are inevitably destined to fade into obscurity as more innovative companies lead the way.
-Unless, of course, they know how to use data to drive business decision-making.
+Businesses that fail to tap into this incredibly valuable digital commodity are inevitably destined to fade into obscurity as more innovative companies lead the way.
+It is essential to optimize these resources.